Web query classification: Using unlabeled query logs to help with query classification

-Since the manually labeled training data for query classification is expensive, how to use a very large web search engine query log as a source of unlabeled data to aid in automatic query classification becomes a hot issue.
-These logs record the Web users' behavior when they search for information via a search engine.
-Over the years, query logs have become a rich resource which contains Web users' knowledge about the World Wide Web.
+Because manually labeling training data for query classification is costly and time-consuming, researchers have looked for ways to use the vast amounts of unlabeled data available in web search engine query logs.
+These logs capture how people search for information and interact with search engines.
+Over time, they have become a valuable source of information, reflecting users' search behavior and collective knowledge of the World Wide Web.

 Query clustering method tries to associate related queries by clustering "session data", which contain multiple queries and click-through information from a single user interaction.
 They take into account terms from result documents that a set of queries has in common.
 The use of query keywords together with session data is shown to be the most effective method of performing query clustering.

 Selectional preference based method tries to exploit some association rules between the query terms to help with the query classification.
 Given the training data, they exploit several classification approaches including exact-match using labeled data, N-Gram match using labeled data and classifiers based on perception.
 They emphasize on an approach adapted from computational linguistics named selectional preferences.
 If x and y form a pair (x; y) and y belongs to category c, then all other pairs (x; z) headed by x belong to c.
 They use unlabeled query log data to mine these rules and validate the effectiveness of their approaches on some labeled queries.